 Eventually, he got sick of it and partnered with a friend who had a recipe for southern fried chicken.
 The restaurant they opened would have been a good business, if only they could get people to come eat there.
 He finally hung it up when he ran out of money to buy staples with.
 He took a job as a bellhop at the Fountainbleu Hotel.
 He made $120 a week, pretty good money for a bellhop in the 1950s.
 He was able to use it as bargaining leverage when the owner of the President Madison Hotel called to offer him a job as the assistant manager.
 It meant he would be in charge of the people who had taken advantage of him.

 He took it.
 When the manager got himself fired for being an alcoholic, he took over those responsibilities, too.
 He promptly fired two men who were stealing money from the hotel by renting rooms and not booking them.
 He had to explain that to the owner, who took it as a sign that Landwirth was a man who could be trusted.
 Landwirth got free reign to run the hotel his way and tried out several ideas.
 He had learned that hotel management was essentially a people business, so he concentrated on keeping the customers satisfied.

 In this way, he met a man named B.G.
 McNabb, who turned out to be General Manager for the Intercontinental Ballistic Missile Division at General Dynamics.
 McNabb wanted to dine at the hotel’s restaurant but didn’t have the required tie.
 So, Landwirth loaned McNabb his tie.
-McNabb never forgot that and would have the chance to reward Landwirth for his good deed.
+McNabb never forgot that and eventually got the chance to reward Landwirth for his good deed.